TutulDevs/NO-BS-JS/weird/S4/Readme.md

 Object has _name-value_ pairs.
 Those values can be a) Primitive 'Property', b) Object 'Property' and c) Function 'method'.

-Object themselves, their properties, their methods are all just sitting in the memory.
+Objects themselves, their properties, their methods are all just sitting in the memory.
 The `Dot .` and `[ ... ]` are just functions/ operators, a to access that information.

 [Example](./theDot.html)